 The Flat River Historical Society was organized in 1967 to preserve and promote knowledge of the history of Greenville and the Montcalm County area.
 It was chartered by the State of Michigan as a Non-profit Corporation in 1968.
 Serving as the historical archive and local storyteller for more than 50 years, our goal is to present history through exhibits and programs that will interest people of all ages through the discoveries they make from what they see and experience.

-The Flat River Historical Museum was dedicated in 1972 and celebrated 50 years in 2022 with many special events.
+The Flat River Historical Museum was dedicated in 1972 and celebrated 50 years in 2022.
+Included in the special re-dedication event of the year was presentation of a 50-year Milestone Award as well as the 2022 State History Award for Societies from the Historical Society of Michigan.
 Thank you for your support all these years!

 Mission